views-platform/docs/Onboarding Resources/views_platform_onboarding_guide.md

 # VIEWS Platform Onboarding Guide

-Welcome to the Views Platform!
+Welcome to the VIEWS Platform!
 This guide is designed to help you navigate our repositories and utilize the available resources effectively.

 ## 1. Overview of Repositories